 You need to turn on indicators to notice other people about your turning.
 If possible, you should wave your hand to make a more noticeable turning signal.
 This helps the drivers behind learn that you are about to turn.

 You must not make a sudden turn without noticing people in advance by signals.
-After doing the turning, turn off you signal.
+After doing the turning, turn off the signal.
 If not, the others would get embarrassed about your direction, crash might happen then.

 Caution: Some drivers may not get your turning signals, you’d better observe really carefully through the rearview mirror before turning.